Pocket money! Such a hit and miss subject, don’t you think?

 Money doesn’t grow on trees (but how I wish it did!!)

-It’s one lesson I wanted our kids to learn quickly.
+It’s one lesson I wanted our children to learn quickly.

-I remember our youngest suggesting to “go and get some more money out of the machine” when I said I didn’t have enough cash to buy her a magazine from the shop.
-She was far younger than she is now, but it was the perfect opportunity to teach her about where the money comes from and that jobs pay the bills.
+I remember our youngest suggesting to “go and get some more money out of the machine” when I said I didn’t have enough change to buy her a magazine from the shop.
+She was far younger than she is now, but it was a perfect example to teach her about where the money comes from and that jobs pay the bills.

 She wasn’t too impressed…but it’s something she needed to understand.

-Rather than waiting for your child to work for their own money when they’re older and getting a culture shock, it doesn’t hurt them introducing the idea of getting a treat in return for chores or contribution to the house.
+Rather than waiting for your child to work for their own money when they’re older and getting a culture shock, it doesn’t hurt them introducing the idea of getting a treat in return for chores, services or contribution to the house.

 When it comes to what other parents do 21% of those we surveyed said they only give a few pennies in exchange for jobs.